nextstrain/nextclade/paper/paper.md

 \text{qc.overallScore} = \sum_i \frac{score_i^2}{100}
 $$
 With this quadratic aggregation, multiple mildly concerning scores don't result in a bad overall score, but a single bad score guarantees a bad overall score.
+Details of the algorithm and the different QC metrics are described in the documentation.

 ## Web interface